adityathakur17/closeclaw/README.md

-# close-claw
+# closeclaw

-close-claw is a TypeScript-powered AI assistant framework for local CLI usage and Telegram bot interaction.
+closeclaw is a TypeScript-powered AI assistant framework for local CLI usage and Telegram bot interaction.
 It lets you ask questions, generate structured plans, and run agent-driven workflows with AI tooling powered through OpenRouter and optional web tools.

 ## What this project does